liuandy1207/Handbooks/PythonHandbook.md

 <hr>

 ### Casting
-Constructor functions can be used to specify type (cast).
+Constructor functions can be used to specify a data type (cast).

 > Casting from float to integer risks data loss to truncation.
 > Complex numbers cannot be cast to other numeric data types.